 18. 100 Words That Describe Our School

 This creative activity is perfect for your kids who are still developing basic vocabulary skills.
 Simply ask them to think of 100 words that describe their school.
 Afterward, use these words to fill in a shape or use them to build a poster.

 19. Cut 100 Shapes

-Ask students to cut out 100 shapes from colorful pieces of paper.
-Once they are done, surprise them with posterboard to make their own posters by gluing the shapes into a design!
+This colorful cutting project is super beneficial for exercising those little hands.
+Simple task your pupils with cutting out 100 shapes from colored pieces of paper.
+Once they’re done, surprise them with poster board before allowing them to make their own shapes by gluing the shapes into a design.

 21. 100 Days Gumball Machine Posters